phoebe-project/phoebe2-docs/api/phoebe.array.md

-This is an included dependency from [nparray](https://nparray.readthedocs.io).
+This is an included dependency from [nparray 1.1.0](https://nparray.readthedocs.io/en/1.1.0/).

 ===============================================================